Alaska Drug and Alcohol Statistics

 - The facility you want to attend is in Alaska.

 - You have friends or family in Alaska.

-- Your insurance covers treatment at a rehab facility in Alaska.
+- Your insurance covers care at a drug rehab in Alaska.

 - The climate or scenery of Alaska appeals to you.